Ndabaningi Sithole: Zimbabwe’s forgotten intellectual and leader - NewsDay Zimbabwe

 Sithole was a primary school teacher at home before studying theology in the US between 1955 and 1958.
 He had been mentored by the revered missionaries Garfield and Grace Todd at Dadaya Mission.
 This relationship was formative to his politics and civic interests.
 Despite later political disagreements, they maintained a cautious allyship and respect.

 While in the US, Sithole published AmaNdebele kaMzilikazi in 1956, the first published novel in Ndebele in Zimbabwe.
-It was released by Longmans, Green & Co in Cape Town, South Africa, before being republished in 1957 as Umvukela wamaNdebele by the newly established Rhodesia Literature Bureau.
+It was released by Longmans, Green & Co. in Cape Town before being republished in 1957 as Umvukela wamaNdebele by the newly established Rhodesia Literature Bureau.
 The book is inspired by the events of the Ndebele uprisings of 1896.

 Sithole was the product of an unusual progeny – a father from the Ndau clan and a mother from the Ndebele clan.
 As such, he was not easily contained by the Shona-Ndebele binary that has informed much of Zimbabwe’s modern politics.
 Growing up in rural Matebeleland, he was raised under Ndebele tradition and culture.
 It is not surprising that his first published book was inspired by Ndebele traditions.